cyndibaby905/TumblrMenu/README.md

 You can add as many items as you want, the CHTumblrMenuView will layout them automatically.

+## Requirements ##

+CHTumblrMenuView requires Xcode 5, targeting either iOS 5.0 and above, ARC-enabled.

 ## How to use ##

 Drag CHTumblrMenuView.h amd CHTumblrMenuView.m files to your project.
-This class is ARC-enabled.
-You must build it with ARC.

 No other frameworks required.